taoheorg/taohe/doc/Errors.md

 ## Function `ownable_not_owned`

-This code is used by Ownable.sol when the <code>account</code> is not the owner
+This code is used by Ownable.sol when the <code>account</code> is not the owner.

 <pre><code><b>public</b> <b>fun</b> <a href="Errors.md#0x2f66c09143acc52a85fec529a4e20c85_Errors_ownable_not_owned">ownable_not_owned</a>(): u64